LindaSt/BT-graph-creation/README.md

         - `--output-path`: (optional) where the gxl files should be saved to.
 If not set, the input folder will be re-organized

-        The json file needs to be in the following structure:
+      The json file needs to be in the following structure.
+Subset can e.g. be train/test/val or 0/1/2/4 for a cross-validation setup
         ```
-        train:
+        subset1:
             endpoint value: [Filename-ID, ...]
             ...
-        val:
+        subset2:
             endpoint value: [Filename-ID, ...]
             ...
-        test:
+        subset3:
             endpoint value: [Filename-ID, ...]
             ...
+        ...
         ```
     - **Output**: Folder structure with data split like this:
         ```
-        train:
+        subset1:
             class1
                 file1.gxl
                 ...
             ...
-        val:
+        subset2:
             class1
                 file1.gxl
                 ...
             ...
-        test:
+        subset3:
             class1
                 file1.gxl
+                ...
             ...
         ...
         ```

 1. `endpoints_json_to_cxl.py`: splits the data from the json file into train, vaild and test cxl files.